FPGA-Research-Manchester/OrkhestraFPGAStream/docs/acceleration_modules.md

 Module classifications 11, 12 are important for resource elastic aware scheduling.

 Module classifications 14, 15, 16 are important for the scheduler to consider.
-Multi-channel modules have to be first modules in the pipeline and sorting requirements are important for query ordering.
+Multi-channel modules have to be first modules in the pipeline and sorting requirements are important for query node ordering.

 [Back to the main page](./README.md)